yan-zaretskiy/PartStacker/docs/building/macos.md

-# Build and run PartStacker on Windows
+# Build and run PartStacker on MacOS

 **Please note**, this process can be quite involved.
 Browse through the full instructions before starting, to know whether this is something you want to do.